 While the standard of service in American Airlines first class is higher than its business class product, some reviewers report that it falls short of what is common in first class cabins on other international airlines.

 Passengers report that you get more privacy in business class than in first class, as business class on American comes with a reverse herringbone arrangement which allows passengers to enjoy their flight without being disturbed by those seated next to them.
 Comparable first class seats on many of American’s planes lack screens that would provide a similar amount of discretion.

 First class seats come with the same pillow and blanket you get in business class, but you also get an extra pillow and a thin mattress sheet.
 Another perk of flying First Class is the pyjamas which you can change into in the bathrooms for a more comfortable flight.
 Food is reported to be marginally better than in Business Class, but you are served Gosset Grande Reserve champagne before take-off and Lily O’Brien’s chocolates before landing.

-If you’re a value-hunting traveller you might prefer to buy a Business Class fare as their product is really, really great already.
-However First Class does always offer those little extra perks.
-Whether you choose to fly first class or business class we can help you to find the best possible deal on you flight tickets, so you’ll always be getting value on your fare.
+If you’re a value-hunting traveller you might prefer to buy a Business Class fare as their product is already great.
+However, First Class does always offer those little extra perks.
+Whether you choose to fly first class or business class SkyClub can help you to find the best possible deal on you flight tickets, so you’ll always be getting value on your fare.